 Along a similar theme he recently took part in a debate at the Imperial War Museum for 'Authors Take Sides On Iraq' and his latest piece of poetry The ‘Special Relationship' has been published in The Guardian.

-He has been awarded the Shakespeare Prize (Hamburg), the European Prize for Literature (Vienna), the Pirandello Prize (Palermo), the David Cohen British Literature Prize, the Laurence Olivier Award, the Legion d’Honneur and the Moliere D'Honneur for lifetime achievement.
+He was awarded the Shakespeare Prize (Hamburg), the European Prize for Literature (Vienna), the Pirandello Prize (Palermo), the David Cohen British Literature Prize, the Laurence Olivier Award, the Legion d’Honneur and the Moliere D'Honneur for lifetime achievement.
 In 1999 he was made a Companion of Literature by the Royal Society of Literature.
-He has received honorary degrees from seventeen universities.
+He received honorary degrees from eighteen universities.

-Pinter's interest in politics is a very public one.
-Over the years he has spoken out forcefully about the abuse of state power around the world, including, recently, NATO's bombing of Serbia.
+Pinter's interest in politics was a very public one.
+Over the years he spoke out forcefully about the abuse of state power around the world, including, recently, NATO's bombing of Serbia.
 His most recent speech was given on the anniversary of NATO'S bombing of Serbia at the Committee for Peace in the Balkans Conference, at The Conway Hall June 10th 2000.

 Dont forget to visit the online forum